nl-design-system/documentatie/patronen/formulieren-voorbereiden.md

 ![Start pagina concept van GOV.UK](https://user-images.githubusercontent.com/248921/141979966-fe045fe4-b51a-4d4e-b6d0-49ebfb768890.png)

-Figuur 4.
 [GOV.UK gebruikt het concept ‘Start pagina’](https://design-system.service.gov.uk/patterns/start-pages/) alvorens een gebruiker een formulier in gaat vullen.
 Deze start pagina beschikt over vier hoofd elementen:
 - The service name: this should help people understand what your service does and whether they need to use it - [learn more about naming your service](https://www.gov.uk/service-manual/design/naming-your-service).
 - A short introduction to list things that most users will need to know, for example, what your service will let them do or how much it’ll cost.
 - The ‘Start now’ call-to-action button.